FallenDev/SleepHunter-HighDPI/README.md

 - ~~Converting Application to UWP (Xamarin)~~

 #### Version 1.6.1 (from 1.6.0)
-- Fixed some text issues within app
+- Fixed a few instances where inline variables could have been used
 - Fixed DateTime Stamp on About Page

 #### Version 1.6.0 (from 1.5.0)